 For band n100 in CEPT countries, Prated,c,AC shall not exceed 51.5 dBm/5MHz + (fDL-922.1) x 40/3 dB, with fDL being the centre frequency in MHz.
 This limit is derived from ECC Decision (20)02 [25] assuming a 17 dBi maximum antenna gain and 4dB losses, and assuming one antenna connector.
 The above rated output power limit for band n100 applies to uncoordinated deployments and in case of coordinated deployments, higher output power values may be allowed.

+NOTE: The additional maximum output power requirement for 3 MHz channel bandwidth will be updated in a later version, based on CEPT WG FM’s feedback.

 For band n101 in CEPT countries, Prated,c,AC shall not exceed 51 dBm/10MHz or 48 dBm/5MHz.
 This limit is derived from ECC Decision (20)02 [25] assuming a 18 dBi maximum antenna gain and 4dB losses, and assuming one antenna connector.
 The above rated output power limit for band n101 applies to uncoordinated deployments and in case of coordinated deployments, higher output power values may be allowed.